OrchardCMS/OrchardDoc/Documentation/Automation-test-guidance.markdown

 If you see common steps/verifications in more 2 test cases, you'd better to think moving the steps to a helper class (classes derived from class HelperBase).

 # Create a simple test by using the test framework
-Let's say you are going to create a test which verifies a link named “Admin” is presented, for Administrators.
+Let's say you are going to create a test which verifies a link named "Admin" is presented, for Administrators.
 Below is the tests based on the test framework:

     [TestMethod]
     public void CanNotAccessAdminPanelTestHelper()
     {
-        TestLibrary.UserHelper.LogOn(“Administrator”, “0123456”);
+        TestLibrary.UserHelper.LogOn("Administrator", "0123456");
         Assert.IsFalse(selenium.IsElementPresent("link=Admin"));
     }